Types of abuse

 It can also refer to behavior that impacts a person’s ability to control their sexual activity or the circumstances in which sexual activity takes place, including oral sex, rape, or controlling reproductive methods and choices.

 Everyone has the right to decide what they do or don’t want to do sexually, and not all sexual assaults are violent “attacks.”
-Most victims of sexual assault know their assailant, and people of all genders and sexualities can be victims or perpetrators of sexual abuse.
+Most victims of sexual assault know their assailant.
 That includes people who are married, dating, in a “friends with benefits” arrangement, or just acquaintances.

 Examples of sexual abuse include:

-• Sexual contact with someone intoxicated from drugs or alcohol, unconscious, asleep, or otherwise unable to give clear and informed consent.
+- Sexual contact with someone who is intoxicated, unconscious, asleep, or otherwise unable to give clear consent.

 Sexual abuse is never the victim’s fault.
-Just because someone “didn’t say no” or doesn’t resist unwanted sexual advances doesn’t mean that they consent.
-Physical resistance can sometimes put victims at higher risk for further abuse, and the narrative that a lack of resistance equals consent makes it more difficult for survivors to report abuse.
+Just because someone “didn’t say no” doesn’t mean that they consent.
+Physical resistance can sometimes put victims at higher risk for further abuse.
 It’s up to each of us to understand consent and to communicate and respect the boundaries of our intimate partners, without exception.

 Your safety should always be your first priority.
 Try to get to a safe place away from your attacker where you can think through your next steps.
 You may be scared, angry, confused, and hurt — remember that the abuse was not your fault.